The Water Education Foundation is governed by a volunteer board

 projects, including the Central Valley Flood Management Program

-and the San Joaquin River Restoration project.
+and the San Joaquin River Restoration Program.

 Ane D. Deister is executive director of the Urban Water Institute